Nissan offers average protection across its model line.

 This is just one reason we looked into what Nissan’s factory warranty covers and what extended warranties are available.
 We’ll take a closer look at the Nissan warranty for 2020, as well as options the brand offers to extend coverage and what third-party extended warranties offer.
 If you’re seeking added peace of mind with an extended warranty, having this information before buying a car can help you make an informed decision in the dealership.

 Third-party warranties can offer better value, and they cover repairs performed not only at Nissan dealers, but also at tens of thousands of repair shops around the country.
-We looked at the top extended car warranties from aftermarket providers and ranked them.
+We looked at the best extended car warranties from aftermarket providers and ranked them.

 In This Article: